twr14152/Network-Automation-Scripts_Python3/README.md

 ### Netconf
 - Getting used to xmlns is a challenge and can be frustrating.
 Took me a while to find the proper xmlns to config a loopback
+- Wrote a script to find out where that URI is in the server capabilities dump
+    - netconf_svr_capabilities.py
+    - netconf_svr_capabilities_ouput.txt
-- Documentation around netconf is not user friendly
+- Documentation around netconf is not intuitive from my point of view
-- Need to keep working at it.
-Trial and error process.
+- This will be a trial and error process.
 - Script to config loopback interface
     - netconf_config_device.py - configured a loopback on devnet router
     - netconf_config_device_output.text - results